uaaron/meet/README.md

   - Scenario 2: The user can specify the number of events to be displayed.
     - Given a user has specified a number of results per city to be displayed, when the user searches a speficic city then that selected number of events will be displayed.

-Feature: Be able to Use App When Offline
+FEATURE: Be able to Use App When Offline

 As a user I should be able to use the app and get information when offline of data that was fetched while previously connected to internet.
   - Scenario 1: Be able to display cached data when there is no internet connection.